salaaad2/taskmaster/taskmaster.md

 ###  additional/different env values single function call ? execv() -> execve() + add new values to envp arg
 ###  multiple acceptable return values
 ## hot reload: use GetYAMLValues( is_modified )
+## killsig sanity check: - process not killed behaviour - How long to wait after a graceful stop before killing the program